U.S. Stocks Rise to End a Bumpy Week

 That came after very steep falls in those sectors in the final weeks of 2018 as investors rapidly grew pessimistic about the global economic outlook.

-"I think what you've seen [in the last four weeks] is the low-hanging fruit going -- the easy bounce.
-From now on, what you need to see is earnings," said Christopher Mahon, director of asset allocation research at Barings.
+"I think what you've seen [in the past four weeks] is the low-hanging fruit going -- the easy bounce.
+From now on, what you need to see is earnings," said Christopher Mahon, director of asset-allocation research at Barings.
 "Anyone who is bullish is going to be hanging their hat on the earnings reports, and anyone bearish is going to follow the purchasing managers' indexes down," he said.

 The Shanghai Composite Index rose 0.4%, erasing its loss for the week.